QueenBeeSC/swarm.city-Terminal/README.md

   * view SWT balances
   * send & receive SWT from any wallet

 We are also working on integrating a fiat to crypto exchange.
-SWT is exchanged directly between users over the Ethereum blockchain, no need for a middelman.
+SWT is exchanged directly between users over the Ethereum blockchain; no need for a middelman.
 The new wallet it is stored locally on your device; no central database.
 The password you choose will be used to encrypt your wallet on your device.
 Your wallet is as secure as you keep it, and there is no way to recover lost passwords.
 Welcome to the blockchain!
 Let's get started...

 <br>